Bianchi IX model: Reducing phase space: Conclusions

-The novelty of our approach is atypical derivation of the Hamiltonian description of the non-diagonal Bianchi IX dynamics.
+The novelty of our approach is an atypical derivation of the Hamiltonian description of the nondiagonal Bianchi IX dynamics.
 Our point of departure is taking the Einstein equations in the asymptotic region near the cosmological singularity.
-Next, we make an educated guess what the Lagrangian and Hamiltonian could be which would lead to these equations by using the principle of least action.
-Our approach guarantees that we are really dealing with the prototype of the BKL scenario, as the BKL theory was derived by generalization of the dynamics of the non-diagonal Bianchi IX model \cite{BKL33}.
+Next, we make an educated guess as to what Lagrangian and Hamiltonian could lead to these equations by using the principle of least action.
+Our approach guarantees that we are really dealing with the prototype of the BKL scenario, as the BKL conjecture was derived by generalization of the dynamics of the nondiagonal Bianchi IX model \cite{BKL33}.

 Taking into account the Hamiltonian constraint in two ways, before or after identifying the critical points, leads to the same results concerning the set of critical points of the vector field of the considered dynamical system.
-The circumstance that critical points occur in {\it asymptotic} regions is not an obstacle because one may project an unbounded subspace onto a finite region.
+The situation in which critical points occur in {\it asymptotic} regions is not an obstacle because one may project an unbounded subspace onto a finite region.
 The original phase space presented in Sec.
 III is {\it higher} dimensional.
-Additional difficulty results from the fact that the set of critical points is not a set of isolated points, but a 3-dimensional {\it continuous} subspace of $ \bar{\dR}^6$.
-Perturbation of the vector field in the neighborhood of such a space, seems to require making analysis in the {\it transverse} space to the space of critical points.
+An additional difficulty results from the fact that the set of critical points is not a set of isolated points, but a three-dimensional {\it continuous} subspace of $ \bar{\dR}^6$.
+The perturbation of the vector field in the neighborhood of such a space, seems to require an analysis in the {\it transverse} space to the space of critical points.

-Since {\it all} eigenvalues of the Jacobian (corresponding to the nonlinear vector field) are purely imaginary, no reduction to lower dimensional phase space is possible by using, e.g. the center manifold theory \cite{Perko, Wiggins}.
+Since {\it all} eigenvalues of the Jacobian (corresponding to the nonlinear vector field) are purely imaginary, no reduction to lower-dimensional phase space is possible by using, e.g., the center manifold theory \cite{Perko, Wiggins}.
 Since all the critical points are {\it nonhyperbolic}, the information obtained from linearization is inconclusive.
-One has to apply, e.g. the theory of normal forms \cite{Perko, Wiggins} to get insight into the structure of the space of orbits in the neighborhoods of the critical points.
-The nonhyperbolicity seems to be a generic feature of considered singular dynamics.
-Making use of both the McGehee (App.
-B) and the Poincar\'{e} (App.
-C) transformations lead to the same type of criticality of the phase space.
+One has to apply, e.g., the theory of normal forms \cite{Perko, Wiggins} to get insight into the structure of the space of orbits in the neighborhoods of the critical points.
+The nonhyperbolicity seems to be a generic feature of the considered singular dynamics.
+Making use of the McGehee (Appendix B) transformations leads to the same type of criticality of the phase space.